TAI’s Potential Impact on the Tax Base

 One might expect that the majority of future economic growth across each sector could accrue to a similarly small class of “superstar firms”.
 There is some evidence we are already seeing a preliminary version of this growth concentration in today’s “AI bubble”.

 About a decade ago, this problem was actually much worse.
 For a period of time, corporations like Apple were able to get away with paying essentially zero corporate taxes on billions in profits, via clever loopholes such as the “Double Irish”.
-Today, Apple and Google both are paying roughly 15.6% in effective corporate tax rates globally – below the 20.2% average headline rate, but significantly more than before.
+Today, Apple and Google both are paying roughly 15.6% in effective corporate tax rates globally – below the 20.2% headline rate, but significantly more than before.

 What this means is that highly automated, multinational “superstar firms” would cause even greater havoc on a global taxation regime already struggling to properly account for today’s digital MNEs.
 AI-driven powerhouses like OpenAI may similarly contribute only 15% in corporate profit taxes, largely to the US government at the exclusion of other countries.
 This could be catastrophic in scenarios where such “superstar firms” capture an ever-increasing proportion of global economic growth, while only needing thousands of employees in a few AI-leading countries.